International Day of Persons with Disabilities: 3 December 2020

 The World Health Organization (WHO) recognises disability as a global public health issue, a human rights issue and a development priority.
 WHO recognises ‘disability’ as “an umbrella term for impairments, activity limitations and participation restrictions, denoting the negative aspects of the interaction between an individual (with a health condition) and that individual’s contextual (environmental and personal) factors.
 Disability is neither simply a biological nor a social phenomenon.”
 (WHO Global Disability Action Plan 2014–2021.)

-Although communication is a basic human right, communication difficulties and disorders are not recognised as a disability in many parts of the world.
+Although communication is a basic human right, communication difficulties and disorders are not recognised as disabilities in many parts of the world.
 The ICP joins organisations from around the world advocating for people with communication disorders and raising the profile of communication disabilities.

 Approximately one billion people globally experience disability.
 However, people with communication disabilities are probably not included in that total, even though they encounter significant difficulties in their daily lives.